clangstonhinton/deep-learning-challenge/README.md

     - Epochs = 30
     - Model Optimizer = adam

- 3. Optimizing the Model
+ 3. Optimizing the Model:
- A tuner test was run to allow the kerastuner to select the following optimal hyperparameters:
+ A tuner test was run to allow the kerastuner to select from the below hyperparameters and determine the most optimal model.
+Then the optimized model was run on the original dataset (same dataset as the Original Model) and the accuracy and loss metrics were calculated.
     - Number of Hidden Layers between 1 and 5
     - Number of Nodes in each hidden layer
     - Hidden Layer Activation Function between relu and tanh
     - Number of Epochs between 10, 20, 30, 40, 50, and 60
-    - Model Optimzer between adam, adagrad, rmsprop, and sgd An optimized model was then run on the best model per the tune results and accuracy and loss metrics were calculated.
+    - Model Optimzer between adam, adagrad, rmsprop, and sgd

 ## Results